-In order to obtain a certified public accountant license in Oklahoma, applicants must meet and submit the following CPA license requirements upon receipt of official score notification:
+In order to obtain a certified public accountant license in Oklahoma, applicants must meet and submit the necessary CPA license requirements upon receipt of official score notification.

 After the candidate’s experience is approved by the board, an application for certification will be sent.
-Fill out this application and submit and pay the appropriate fee ($75).
+Fill out the application and submit and pay the appropriate fee ($75).

 The board will then schedule the candidate’s name on the next board meeting agenda for approval.
 Successful candidates will be sent a notification of approval by the board.

 Permit to Practice